vietbuiminh/force-academic-mk/_pages/research_Kettle.md

 	<figcaption> Process for kettle formation.
 A) Ice block is entrained in sediment, B) ongoing glacial outwash bury ice bock, C) Melted ice leaves depression at the surface. </figcaption>
 </figure>

-Yet, despite how widespread kettle depressions are on the landscape, we lack a fundamental understanding of how ice burial impacts resultant depression morphology and landscape roughness.
+Yet, despite how widespread kettle depressions are on the landscape, we lack fundamental understanding of how ice burial processes shape resulting depression morphology and landscape roughness.
+Understanding this relationship can help us understand glacial retreat of the past and post-glacial landscape evolution of the future.
 # Project Framing
 ## "KEtTLE": <u>K</u>ey <u>E</u>quations for depression morphology from ice buried at <u>t</u>he glacial <u>T</u>erminus using <u>L</u>ab-based <u>E</u>xperimentation
 <figure class="single">